FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Method

-FusionLog begins by employing the classic log parsing technique Drain~\cite{8029742} to process unstructured raw logs from various systems and extract log events.
-Compared to traditional index-based methods, semantic embeddings have been shown to provide more informative representations.
-To account for the cross-system nature, we adopt the semantic embedding approach inspired by MetaLog~\cite{10.1145/3597503.3639205}, which ensures consistency in event representations by constructing semantic embedding vectors for log events within a shared global space.
-After obtaining semantic embeddings for each log event, FusionLog then performs semantic routing to partition the unlabeled target log sequences into “general logs” and “proprietary logs.”
+After obtaining semantic embeddings for each log event, FusionLog then performs semantic routing to partition the unlabeled target log sequences into "general logs" and "proprietary logs."
 The procedure is as follows: Let a target log sequence be $x_k = \{l_1, l_2, \dots, l_n\}$, where each log entry $l_i$ has an event embedding vector ${v}_i \in \mathbb{R}^d$.
-Denote the set of all event embeddings of source system by ${V}^{source} = \{u_1, u_2, \dots, u_m\}, u_j \in \mathbb{R}^d$.
-Compute the cosine similarity between ${v}_i$ and each ${u}_j$, and take the maximum: $sim_i = \max_{1 \le j \le m} \mathrm{cosine}({v}_i, {u}_j) = \max_{j} \frac{{v}_i \cdot {u}_j}{\|{v}_i\|\;\|{u}_j\|}$.
-To assess the overall similarity of sequence $x_k$ to the source domain, we aggregate by taking the minimum event‑level score: ${x_k}_{\mathrm{sim}} = \min_{1 \le i \le n} sim_i$.
-This highlights the event that is least similar to the source domain (i.e., the bottleneck event), and since $|{V}^{source}|$ is only on the order of tens or hundreds, it keeps the computation efficient.
-Given a threshold $\tau \in [0,1]$, assign sequence $x_k$ as:
+Denote the set of all event embeddings of the source system by ${V}^{source} = \{u_1, u_2, \dots, u_m\}, u_j \in \mathbb{R}^d$.
+Compute the cosine similarity between ${v}_i$ and each ${u}_j$, and take the maximum: